quiknode-labs/quickalerts-examples/README.md

 - [$BLUR Airdrop Claimed meets a certain threshold of tokens](examples/blur-whale-claims.md)

 ### Contribution Guide
-We welcome contributions from the community to improve and expand QuickAlerts.
+We welcome contributions from the community to share their examples!
 If you'd like to contribute, please follow these guidelines:

 - Fork the QuickAlerts repository.
 - Create a new branch for your changes.